 For New Zealanders, the kiwi is not just another bird and saving kiwi is not just a matter of concern for scientists and conservationists.
 To all New Zealanders, kiwi are an important part of our unique natural heritage.

-There are more than 90 community and iwi-led kiwi conservation groups around the country, that you could join.
-They are from the Far North all the way down to Stewart Island and their main focus is on predator control – thousands and thousands of traps are placed throughout NZ forests.
+There are many kiwi conservation groups that you could join.
+They are from the Far North all the way down to Stewart Island.
+Their main focus is on predator control – thousands and thousands of traps are placed throughout New Zealand forests.

 You can help save the kiwi in many ways:

 Control dogs and other pets